MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 To support the development of your innovation strategy, the AI Maturity Model is a free tool that helps organizations assess their ability to create and own AI-based systems.
 There are four levels of maturity: foundational, approaching, aspirational, and mature.
 Each level includes a specific set of characteristics to help determine your organization's ability to adopt specific types of AI solutions, mitigate associated risks, and implement strategies.

 The assessment takes 5 to 10 minutes and measures your organization's capability across four categories: strategy, culture, organizational characteristics, and capabilities.
-Measuring these catergories allows the AI Maturity Model to compute your organization's score and provide an estimation of the AI innovation maturity on a curve.
+Measuring these categories allows the AI Maturity Model to compute your organization's score and provide an estimation of the AI innovation maturity on a curve.

 **Deliverables:**